-- Failure: 10% of women do not gain benefit from the operation.
-The operation however can be repeated. - Voiding difficulty: Approximately 10% of women will have some difficulty in emptying their bladder in the short term and if this happens, we may send you home with a catheter for up to a week.
-If you still have difficulty emptying your bladder after 10 days (3%), then the options will be either learning how to catheterise yourself (you may need to do that few times a day after passing urine to get rid of any urine left behind in your bladder), or going back to theatre to have the tape cut.
-Once the tape is cut, you may re-develop incontinence but there is an option of having another tape at a later date. - Some women may need to change position to satisfactorily empty their bladder. - Bladder overactivity: Any operation around the bladder has the potential for making the bladder overactive leading to

-- symptoms such as urgency (needing to rush to the toilet) and frequency (needing to visit the toilet more often than normal). - Tape exposure and extrusion (10%): The vaginal area over the tape may not heal properly or get infected and therefore part of the tape may need excising.
-This may need a return to theatre and may result in the operation being ineffective.
+- Failure: 10% of women do not gain benefit from the operation, although the operation can be repeated. - Voiding difficulty: Approximately 10% of women will have some difficulty in emptying their bladder in the short term and if this happens, we may send you home with a catheter for up to a week.
+If you still have difficulty emptying your bladder after 10 days (3%), then the options will be either learning how to catheterise yourself (you may need to do that few times a day after passing urine, to get rid of any urine left behind in your bladder), or going back to theatre to have the tapes cut.
+Once the tape is cut, you may re-develop incontinence, but there is an option of having another tape at a later date.
+Some women need to change position to satisfactorily void. - Bladder overactivity: (12%): Any operation around the bladder has the potential for making the bladder overactive leading to symptoms such as urgency (needing to rush to the toilet) and frequency (needing to visit the toilet more often than normal). - Tape exposure and extrusion (5%): The vaginal area over the tape may not heal properly or get infected and therefore part of the tape may need excising.
+This may result in a return to theatre and may result in the operation being ineffective.
 Alternatively an attempt to re-cover the tape can be made.
-Very rarely the tape might erode into the urethra (urine pipe) or the bladder which would require an operation as well.
+Very rarely the tape might erode into the urethra (urine pipe) or the bladder which would require a further operation as well.
 The risk of exposure is increased by smoking and with certain diseases. - Pain on intercourse: This may arise from scar tissue in the vagina as a result of the incision.
-It is unusual but unpredictable. - Visceral trauma: During the sub-urethral sling operations the needle used may traumatise the bladder, or urethra (urine pipe).
-This is rare.
-If it is noticed after return from theatre to the ward it may necessitate going back to theatre for a general anaesthetic and an operation to repair the damaged organ. - Leg or groin pain: occasionally some patients describe pain in the groin or down the legs.
+It is unusual but unpredictable.

+Visceral trauma: During the sub-urethral sling operations the needle used may traumatise an abdominal organ such as the bladder, bowel or urethra (urine pipe).
+This is rare but if occurs and is noticed at the time of surgery, it may require an abdominal incision (open tummy operation) to repair the damaged organ.
+If it is noticed after return from theatre to the ward it may necessitate going back to theatre for a general anaesthetic and an abdominal incision to repair the damaged organ.

-The Operation: Trans-Obturator Tape (TOT or TVT-O)
+The Operation - Tension-free Vaginal Tape procedure (TVT)